ncatlab/nlab-content/pages/8/9/9/4/4998/content.md

 For the coalgebraic treatment, this is discussed in:

-*  A.Kurz:  _Coalgebras and Modal Logic._ Course Notes for ESSLLI 2001, Version of October 2001.
+*  [[Alexander Kurz|A.Kurz]]:  _Coalgebras and Modal Logic._ Course Notes for ESSLLI 2001, Version of October 2001.
 Appeared on the CD-Rom ESSLLI'01, Department of Philosophy, University of Helsinki, Finland, available from [site](http://www.cs.le.ac.uk/people/akurz/works.html).

 [[!redirects nondeterministic automaton]]